Kevin GCSE media

 Diversion (Escapism) aprils mum

-Surveillance (Information / Facts): april and corakinus sha
+Surveillance (Information / Facts): april and corakinus share the same heart

 4) Thinking of the 3 Vs audience pleasures (Visceral, Vicarious and Voyeuristic pleasures), which of these can be applied to Class - Co-owner of a Lonely Heart?